Australopithecus anamensis

-Australopithecus anamensis is a hominin species that lived approximately between 4.2 and 3.8 million years ago and is the oldest known Australopithecus species, living during the Plio-Pleistocene era.
+Australopithecus anamensis is a hominin species that lived roughly between 4.3 and 3.8 million years ago, and is the oldest known Australopithecus species.

-Nearly one hundred fossil specimens of A. anamensis are known from Kenya and Ethiopia, representing over twenty individuals.
-The first fossils of A. anamensis discovered, are dated to around 3.8 and 4.2 million years ago and were found in Kanapoi and Allia Bay in Northern Kenya.
+Nearly 100 fossil specimens of A. anamensis are known from Kenya and Ethiopia, representing over 20 individuals.
+The first fossils of A. anamensis discovered are dated to around 3.8 and 4.2 million years ago and were found in Kanapoi and Allia Bay in northern Kenya.